Holy Rosary Church was a Catholic church in the Flats section of Holyoke. It was built in the early 1880s and taken down in 1974.

 stop 4 – Rosary School

-The Rosary High School had its first graduate in 1907.
 The high school joined with two other schools in 1963 to form the Holyoke Catholic High School.
 From 1971 to 1974 Rosary School joined with Immaculate Conception School to form Mary Immaculate School.
 Rosary was the middle school and Immaculate Conception was the primary school.
-In the spring and summer of 1974 the entire campus of the Holyoke Rosary Church was razed.
-The body of Michael Howard was disinterred and reinterred in the Calvary Cemetery.
+In the spring and summer of 1975 the entire campus of the Holyoke Rosary Church was razed.
+The body of Michael Howard had been disinterred and reinterred in the Calvary Cemetery in 1974.

 stop 5 – Rosary Church Bell

 The church bell was saved and is still in the Lyman Street School lot.
+In 1902 to 1903 the Lyman Street School was renovated into the Rosary Club.

 stop 6 – Hadley Mills Workers’ Housing